NikolosHGW/react-mesto-auth/README.md

 # Mesto with React

 This project is reconstruction [mesto](https://github.com/NikolosHGW/mesto), which was build on Vanilla JS.
-In this project i practice with React.
-(Project under construction)
-Here you can see my website [mesto-react](https://nikoloshgw.github.io/mesto-react/)
+In this project I practice React.
+I also added authorization and authentication (Project under construction) Here you can see my website [react-mesto-auth](https://nikoloshgw.github.io/react-mesto-auth/)

 ## What need to do?

 * Close popups with key 'Escape'
 * Close popups when we click on outside space
-* Stick footer to the bottom
-* Authorization and authentication

 ## Available Scripts